-We do not charge CNote users any fees.
-We make money by investing your money in partner CDFIs and retaining any funds in excess of the 2.5% return we pay to your account.
+We make money by investing your money in our partner CDFIs and retaining any funds in excess of the rate of return we pay to your account.

 Effective May 11, 2018, new federal regulations modify how nearly all financial institutions verify business customers.
 You can read the official guidance on these new rules here.
 To comply with federal law, when you open a business account, CNote must collect the contact information for one controller and up to four beneficial owners of your business.

 A controller is a single individual that has significant responsibility to control, manage, or direct the activities of the business (examples include an Executive, Senior Manager, General Partner, or President).